revisit-studies/study/html-input/help.md

-This is a test of the help text.
-This study is for testing purposes only.
-If you need more help, click the menu on the right in the header, and then click contact.
+This is a simple demo of using HTML stimuli, and receiving answers from it.
+You can click on any bar in bar chart to select answer and click **Next**.
+Note your selected answer will be displayed below.